Do I Need Metal Lath on Cement Board Necessary or Not

 Do I need metal lath on cement board

 The decision to use metal lath with cement board depends on the specific conditions of your design and the type of finish you want to achieve.
-Then are some considerations to help you decide whether you need essence lath with cement board
+Here are some considerations to help you decide whether you need an essence lath with cement board

 2. Non-Tile Operations: If you are using a cement board for non-tile operations, similar to creating a base for decoration or other home stretches, a metal lath may be necessary to give the right face for fixing.